ukhsa-collaboration/covid19-app-system-public/doc/design/isolation-payment.md

 - - (DynamoDB TTL / expiration date): Expiration date is initially set to ```14 days``` after creation.
 Expiration date is set to  Isolation Period End Date as soon as the date is known.
   - Token is immediately deleted after successful consumption

-Timestamp of state transitions are stored in invidivual columns of the token item in DynamoDB:
+Timestamp of state transitions are stored in individual columns of the token item in DynamoDB:
 - createdTimestamp: Timestamp of the ```/isolation-payment/ipc-token/create``` call
 - updatedTimestamp: Timestamp of the ```/isolation-payment/ipc-token/update``` call
 - validatedTimestamp: Timestamp of the last ```<target-environment>-ipc-token-verify``` invocation